Dispute Settlement Centre of Victoria

 Find Out How

-Get the full story of what our Fellowship team discovered and created, as they worked to help people understand their rights, find support and solve disputes themselves.
+Grab a copy of the in-depth story of what was discovered and created, as our team worked to help people understand their rights, find support and solve disputes themselves.

 Stay Up to Date

 We're based in Melbourne, on the traditional lands of the Woiwurrung and Boon Wurrung peoples of the Kulin nation.